Boeing to slash about 2,000 white-collar jobs in finance and HR

 Boeing is outsourcing about a third of those jobs to Tata Consulting Services in Bengaluru, India.

-The rest will disappear as Boeing reduces its finance and HR support services, said Mike Friedman, a senior director of communications at Boeing.
+The rest will disappear as Boeing reduces its finance and HR support services, according to Mike Friedman, a senior director of communications at Boeing.

 “Over time, some of our corporate functions have grown quite large.
 And with that growth tends to come bureaucracy or disparate systems that are inefficient,” Friedman said.
 “So we’re streamlining.”